Arianmz-321/assignment02/README.md

 # Project information:
-    This project is a Java-based chat room application that works in realtime.
+    This project is a Java-based chat room application that works in real time.
     - allows users to join chat rooms
     - send and receive messages

 # Improvements:
-    - Improved front end development for a more streamlined user interface briefly describe the improvements you made to the interface and/or the interaction functionalities (if any).
+    - Improved front end development for a more streamlined user interface
+        - Changed the colour of the Chat Server title
+        - Moved the "About" button so that the buttons are on the left side of the page

 # How to run:
     - Install Java Development Kit (JDK): Download and install the appropriate JDK version for your operating system